UpperMoon0/Simply-Speakers/docs/technical_design.md

 - `speakerRange`: Distance at which audio can be heard
 - `maxUploadSize`: Maximum file size for uploads
 - `disableUpload`: Disables the upload feature entirely

+### Speaker Settings
+Each speaker now supports additional configurable parameters:
+- `maxVolume`: Controls the maximum volume level (0% to 100%)
+- `maxRange`: Controls the maximum range at which audio can be heard (1 to 512 blocks)
+- `audioDropoff`: Controls how audio volume decreases with distance (0% = no dropoff, 100% = linear dropoff)

+### Proxy Speaker Settings
+Proxy speakers now support the same configurable parameters as main speakers:
+- `maxVolume`: Controls the maximum volume level (0% to 100%)
+- `maxRange`: Controls the maximum range at which audio can be heard (1 to 512 blocks)
+- `audioDropoff`: Controls how audio volume decreases with distance (0% = no dropoff, 100% = linear dropoff)

 ## Security Considerations